pluralsight/pando-rfcs/text/0000-temp-components-lib.md

 If we can make this happen, the ROI on business **would be unlike anything Pluralsight as a company has ever seen** regarding migrating to a new brand/tooling.

-### Should we coordinate with other projects or libraries within Pando?
+### Should we coordinate with other libraries within Pando?

 Yes.
-All Pando libraries should share the same version number to make using and maintaining each package easier for the developer experience.
+All Pando libraries (i.e. and public package) should share the same version number to make using and maintaining each package easier for the developer experience.

+This should make it easier for a user to know if they are using compatible versions if they choose to use multiple libraries within a single project (i.e. using both `react` and `headless-styles`).

 ## How would we teach this?